hmak-dev/game-of-life/README.md

 wish and start the game.
 Then you just need to sit back and watch how it evolves and how generations will change over time.

-There are also GUI controls which you can adjust game settings such as speed, cell size, etc.
+There are also GUI controls which you can adjust game settings such as update interval, cell size, cell gap, etc.

+Use the `left click` to draw and `right click` to erase.
+However, on touch devices the default behavior is drawing and you need to enable the eraser mode from the GUI controls.

 If you are using a keyboard input you can also use the following shortcut keys: